JS-GodMode/forkify-walkthrough/README.md

 ## Overview

-Forkify offers a dynamic recipe browsing experience with features like:
+Forkify delivers a dynamic recipe browsing experience with features such as:

-- **Search Recipes**: Search for recipes from a vast API database.
+- **Recipe Search and View**: Search recipes from a vast API database and view detailed ingredients.
-- **Pagination**: Browse recipes with a clean and organized display of results.
+- **Pagination**: Organize results with paginated browsing.
-- **Recipe Details and Scaling**: View ingredients and instructions, adjust servings, and update ingredient quantities.
+- **Bookmarking**: Save favorite recipes for quick access across sessions.
-- **Add Custom Recipes**: Add new recipes to personalize your library.
+- **Add Custom Recipes**: Users can add and save their own recipes with local storage support.
-- **Real-time Feedback**: Success and error messages for improved user experience.
-- **Responsive Design**: Optimized for mobile and desktop devices.
+- **Update Servings**: Adjust recipe servings to update ingredient quantities.
+- **Persistent Storage**: Bookmarks and custom recipes are stored locally, making them accessible even after a page refresh.

 ## Project Motivation

 Forkify is a hands-on project to dive deep into JavaScript, applying core programming concepts and preparing for advanced frameworks.
 This project is a comprehensive practice ground for foundational JS principles, API integration, and the use of modern bundlers like Parcel.
+Features

+---

-## Features
+## Recent Updates

-### Version 2.5 Updates
+### Version 4.0

-1.  **Pagination**:

-    - Pagination limits results to **10 recipes per page** by default, providing a better user experience by making it easier to navigate and view recipes.
-    - Pagination settings are configurable in `config.js`, making adjustments easy for specific needs.

-2.  **Enhanced Modularity with MVC**:

-    - Forkify maintains a modular architecture through the Model-View-Controller (MVC) pattern.
-    - The codebase is structured to support scalability, allowing for easy updates and additions.
+- **Add Recipe Feature**: Users can create and store custom recipes directly within the app, complete with a unique icon for easy distinction.
+- **Bookmark Button Fix**: Corrected display issues with the bookmark button for smoother bookmarking.
+- **Local Storage for Recipes and Bookmarks**: Both user-added recipes and bookmarks now persist across sessions, thanks to local storage.

-### Previous Versions Highlights
+#### Previous Version Highlights

-- **MVC Architecture Implementation**: Improved code structure with a clear separation of concerns, supporting flexible expansion.
-- **Publisher-Subscriber Pattern**: Enhances modularity and data flow within the MVC framework.
-- **Helper and Config Files**: Centralized utility functions and configuration settings for easy maintenance.
+- **Version 3.0-3.2**: Implemented pagination, bookmarking with local storage, optimized DOM updating, and recipe selection fixes.
+- **Version 2.6**: Added adjustable servings feature, enabling dynamic ingredient updates based on serving size.
+- **MVC Architecture**: The project structure follows the MVC (Model-View-Controller) pattern, enhancing code maintainability and scalability.

 ## Technologies Used